-- To be Reformed is to agree with the system of theology that had its roots in the 1st century church, (Apostolic period) and later given articulation by men such as Augustine, Athanasius, and others.
+- To be Reformed is to agree with the system of theology that had its roots in the 1st century church (Apostolic period) and was later given articulation by men such as Augustine, Athanasius, and others.

 - As the church matured in these years, its thinking on Scriptural matters developed into the formulation of confessional statements to summarize what it believed the Bible taught.
 On the European continent, the Belgic Confession, the Heidelberg Catechism and the Canons of Dordt were the primary confessions articulated by the Reformed Church.
 In Switzerland, the second Helvetic Confession was developed.
 And in the British Isles, the Westminster Assembly (the last of the great post-Reformation synods, 1643-1652) authored the Westminster Confession of Faith together with the Westminster Larger and Shorter Catechisms.

-- All of these confessions, although arising from different places and written by various people or assemblies, speak with largely one voice, giving us a system of theology that has been termed "Reformed".
+- All of these confessions, though arising from different places and written by various people or assemblies, speak with largely one voice, giving us a system of theology that has been termed "Reformed".

 What is it to be Presbyterian?

 - To be presbyterian is to govern the church by a plurality of elders.
 In practice, this means that:

 - Presbyterians who hold true to the scriptures ordain and install biblically qualified men to the office of elder to serve Christ as His under shepherds.

 - This ruling body (always a plurality), although selected from amongst the membership by election, is to recognize that they govern in obedience to Jesus Christ as revealed in His Word.